ctthang/OIDC/src/CSharp/mtls-client/web-client/Guide.md

 ### Resolve error 500.19 when calling Identify mTLS endpoint

-You can encounter error: `Internal Server Error` from IIS when invoking the mTLS endpoint.
-It is due to the error code: `500.19.33` which relates to the Config error code.
+You may encounter an `Internal Server Error` from IIS when invoking the mTLS endpoint.
+This typically corresponds to error code `500.19`, which indicates a configuration issue in the site's web.config.

 Here's a checklist to help you troubleshoot:

-1. Ensure to import the public key of self-signed CAs is to **LocalMachine\Trusted Root Certification Authorities**.
+1. - Ensure that the public key of your self-signed CA is imported to: **LocalMachine\Trusted Root Certification Authorities**
-2. Unlock the configuration on IIS:
+2. Unlock configuration in IIS:
-- Access IIS, open Configuration editor on the Runtime of the tenant website.
+- Access IIS, open **Configuration editor** on the Runtime of the tenant website.
-- Access section: `system.webServer/security/access`
+- Expand the section: `system.webServer/security/access`
-- Choose "Unlock Section"
+- Click "Unlock Section" to allow modifications to access-related configuration

 ### Configure the web-client